Investigation of Bacterial Contamination of Private Wells

 If the results of the first sample indicate the presence of any level of bacteria, the water needs to be tested again to confirm the initial results.
 If the first sample results indicate that there are more than 10 total coliforms present or any E. coli, the water is considered unfit for consumption and should be boiled, or an alternate source used until the problem has been rectified.

 Before retesting the water, inspect the well (see suggestions below under the heading “Basic Considerations When Inspecting a Well), and flush the water thoroughly by running the tap for a couple of hours if possible.
 Regardless of the level of bacteria present in the initial sample, unless an ultraviolet disinfection system is installed, two consecutive samples, showing no presence of bacteria, should be obtained before resuming normal use of the water.

 Step 2: Results of the second sample

 If the results of the second sample show no presence of bacteria, a third sample should be collected to confirm these results prior to resuming normal use of water.
 If the third sample shows no presence of bacteria, the water may be considered safe to consume.
 However, a follow-up sample in three or four months is recommended.
 If the second sample still shows the presence of bacteria, the well should be considered contaminated.
 No further sampling is recommended at this point, and the well and plumbing system should be disinfected prior to any further action.

 Step 3: Disinfection of the well and plumbing system

 Disinfection of the well will help determine if contamination is a result of a gradual buildup of a thin layer of bacteria over time, or if there is an ongoing problem with the well and contaminants are still entering the water supply.
 It is important to follow the correct procedure for disinfection.
-An information sheet on the procedure is available at Access PEI sites, from the Department of Communities, Land and Environment.
+An information sheet on the procedure is available at Access PEI sites.

 Step 4: Sampling after disinfection